sethadam1/essential-mac-apps/README.md

 A powerful terminal emulator for macOS that replaces Terminal with advanced features like split panes, search, autocomplete, and extensive customization options for developers and power users.

 ### [SQLPro Studio](https://www.sqlprostudio.com)💰
-A fast, easy-to-use Mac database management application for working with MySQL databases.
+A fast, easy-to-use Mac database management application for working with  databases (MySQL, MariaDB, MSSQL, PostgreSQL).
 Features an intuitive interface for browsing, querying, and managing your database structures and data.

 ---